Kolelab/Fluorescence-Microscopy-Tools/TEAMSTER/README.md

 In Teamster Arduino there are two sketches wich are written in Arduino compatible code.
 Once the Teensy board is recognized by the Arduino environment (instructions see: https://www.pjrc.com/teensy/td_download.html ) the code can be verified and uploaded.
+* Version 5: is older and requires the board to be wired as shown below.
+* Version 6: NEWEST version, in which the pullup resistors are defined in the code

 1. In Teamster Bean Shell Scripts we provide code that can be loaded from the scripting environment of Micromanger.
 Scripts are written in the Bean Shell scripting language.